Comcast/xCOMPASS/README.md

 # Why Do We Need It

-Privacy Threat Modeling (PTM) is part of software development lifecycle (SDL) along with the increasing awareness of data privacy.
-Unfortunately, PTM comes with the following limitations.
+It is key to identify privacy engineering requirements as early as possible in the software development lifecycle (SDL) of an application, preferrably when the application is being designed to incorporate privacy into its designed, namely privacy-by-design strategy.
+Unfortunately, identifying such requirements is challenging, mostly due to the following factors:

 1. It mostly involves human experts (i.e., threat modelers) with much manual effort.
-2. It is usually performed later in the SDL pipeline, during which much development work has been finished.
+2. It is usually performed later in the SDL process, during which much development work has been finished.
 3. App developers are usually not familiar with privacy principles (e.g., privacy laws) that can guide the development process.

 To address these limitations, we created xCOMPASS, an open-sourced framework that presents a solution that does not require much expertise/training in privacy domain to identify privacy engineering requirements during PTM.